What is Running Disparity (RD)?

 On the other hand, the running disparity of the hexadecimal expression of 0x7F is +6.

-Again, if we were to express this value in its binary format, we get 0111 1111.
+Again, if we were to express this value in its binary format, we would get 0111 1111.
 The binary expression (for this value) contains seven 1s and one 0.

 Hence, RD = 7 – 1 = +6